gldias/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md

 A-Weighted and C-Weighted decibels are calculated by performing a Fast Fourier Transformation (FFT) on the sound data over time, weighing the resulting frequency bins [according to these formulas](https://en.wikipedia.org/wiki/A-weighting#Function_realisation_of_some_common_weightings), and performing an inverse FFT and then convert sound data to pascals then decibels.

 ### Issues
-There are some known areas improvement.
+There are some known areas that could use improvement.

 * Applications work well while they are in the foreground and in active use, however there are some issues when multitasking with the `SPL.aia` built as an APK.
 The Android operating system seems to believe that when the application is put into the background that it frequently closes.